BemiHQ/bemi/docs/docs/postgresql/destination-database.md

 * `jsonb @> '{"key": value}'`  to check if a key/value pair matches JSONB
 * `jsonb @? '$.key'` to check if a key exists in JSONB

+## Connection pooling

+PostgreSQL databases have a fixed maximum number of connections.
+Once that limit is hit, additional clients can’t connect.
+The reason is that PostgreSQL has to fork a separate process to handle each client's connection concurrently, which is very resource-intensive.

+Modern frameworks and database drivers use a connection pool on an application level to reduce the number of consumed database connections.
+They maintain a "pool" of open connections that can be passed from one session to another session as needed.

+However, if you run multiple instances of your application, then the number of direct database connections will still keep growing.
+That is why a destination database comes with an automatically provisioned highly scalable connection pooler that can handle hundreds of connections.

 ## IP-Based Access Control

 It is possible to restrict access to a provisioned database by IP addresses in [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing).